-Former Newcastle Falcons and England 7s captain and current Alumni Representative Rob Vickerman shared his experiences at the inaugural RPA Transition Talk, given to England 7s.
+Former Newcastle Falcon and England 7s captain and current Alumni Representative Rob Vickerman shared his experiences at the inaugural RPA Transition Talk, given to England 7s.
 We sat down with Rob to hear why he believes the initiative is so important.

 Why did you want to get involved with the Transition Talks?

 I was originally approached by Richard Bryan and Caroline Guthrie at the RPA to talk to players about the crucial point of moving from player to ex-professional and the pressure, emotions and stress this can inevitably cause.
 Having been through it recently myself I know first-hand what it feels like and therefore wanted to help in any way I can.
 The first presentation with England 7s was difficult, it was probably one of the harder talks I have ever given.
 I’d played with a lot of the players, and being open and honest with them was tough.